GSEL9/pydavis/README.rst

 ##################
-pydavis
+pyDavis
 ##################

 A package intended the logging of weather data parameters monitored by Davis weather stations.
-The parameters are obtained through the reports generated at Davis WeatherLink websites, and can be streamed to a *MySQL* database or a specified file.
+The parameters are obtained through the reports generated at Davis WeatherLink websites, and can be streamed to a ``MySQL`` database or a specified file.

 ************